Molly Solomon promoted to lead NBC Olympics coverage - WHIZ News

 LOS ANGELES (AP) — Molly Solomon began her career at NBC Sports as a researcher for its Olympics coverage.
 Nearly 30 years later, she will lead its coverage.

-NBC announced on Tuesday that it has promoted Solomon to executive president and producer of the network’s Olympics unit, becoming the first woman to be an executive producer for a network sports division.
+NBC announced on Tuesday that it has promoted Solomon to executive producer and president of the network’s Olympics unit, becoming the first woman to be an executive producer for a network sports division.

 Solomon succeeds Jim Bell, who announced Nov.
 4 he was leaving the network.
 She will continue to be executive producer at GOLF Channel, a position she has held since 2012.